 Reporting with the Sector Standards

 As a new addition to the family of GRI Standards, the Sector Standards are designed to help identify a sector's most significant impacts and reflect stakeholder expectations for sustainability reporting.
-They describe the sustainability context for a sector, outline topics that are likely material for an organization based on the sector’s significant impacts, and list disclosure that are relevant for the sector to report.
+They describe the sustainability context for a sector, outline organizations' likely material topics based on the sector’s most significant impacts, and list disclosures that are relevant for the sector to report on.

 Oil and gas, coal, agriculture, aquaculture, and fishing are the first sectors prioritized under the Sector Program based on their significant environmental, social and economic impacts.
 They underpin the design and approach of the GRI Sector Standards.

 The Sector Standards for Oil and Gas (GRI 11), Coal (GRI 12), as well as Agriculture, Aquaculture and Fishing (GRI 13), have now been released and are available for public use.

 The development of a Standard focused on the mining sector is currently underway.
 Please visit the project page below to learn more.